-As one of the only Chambers of Commerce in the Western United States that is supported 100 percent by members, The Bend Chamber receives no government funding and as such remains an unbiased advocate for the best interests of the business community.
+As one of the only Chambers of Commerce in the Western United States that is predominantly supported by members, the Bend Chamber does not receive government funding for operations and, as such, remains an unbiased advocate for the best interests of the business community.
 This allows the Chamber to lobby hard on behalf of its members when it comes to civic matters and to take on controversial issues others cannot or do not for political and other reasons.

-For businesses seeking education, outreach, advocacy, networking, and more, and who want their membership dollars to work hard for them in the hands of local stewards, there is and always has been one clear leader, the Bend Chamber of Commerce.
-Where Bend does business.
+For businesses seeking education, outreach, advocacy, networking, and more, and who want their membership dollars to work hard for them in the hands of local stewards, there is and always has been one clear leader, the Bend Chamber.

 Bend Chamber’s roots run deep in Bend’s history.
 Although business alliances have existed in Bend as early as 1907, the Chamber’s membership began to rise in the 1920s and 1930s, as area visitors began discovering Bend’s unique recreational haven.
 Over the years, the number of Chamber members has grown steadily with Bend residents.